-Cornell Cooperative Extension of Delaware County is sponsoring two farmers’ markets for the 2019 season in Walton and Deposit, NY.
-These markets have been established for the convenience of local residents and participants in the Farmers’ Market Nutrition Program (FMNP) through WIC and Delaware County Office for the Aging.
+Cornell Cooperative Extension of Delaware County is sponsoring the Walton Farmers’ Market in 2020.
+This market has been established for the convenience of local residents and participants in the Farmers’ Market Nutrition Program (FMNP) through WIC and Delaware County Office for the Aging.
 In addition to cash sales, WIC clients and income eligible senior citizens may redeem their farmers’ market nutrition program coupons at these local markets.

 Farmers who want to sell local foods at the Cornell Cooperative Extension markets are invited to Contact Us.

 Fruit & Vegetable Prescription Program Available at Walton Farmers’ Market

 This summer of 2020 Cornell Cooperative Extension joins for the third year the South Central NY Fruit and Vegetable Prescription Program into Delaware County.
 Designed by the Rural Health Network of South Central NY and implemented in Broome County in 2017, the program exists as a strategy to help prevent and manage chronic diet-related diseases by increasing affordability and access to nutritious fresh fruits and vegetables from local farms, this year including Russell’s Products & Produce, East Brook Community Farm, and Fantasy Fruit Farm.
 Fruit and Vegetable Prescriptions can be accepted at Cornell Cooperative Extension sponsored markets in Walton.